Full-Bloch beams and ultrafast Rabi-rotating vortices: APPENDIX

-\textbf{Movie S1} Experimental rartex dynamics as in Fig. 2.
-Photonic amplitude and phase in a $\SI{100x100}{\micro\meter}$ area, with \SI{20}{\femto\second} time step.
-The Gaussian beam $B$ is arriving at around $t = \SI{1.6}{\pico\second}$ The vortex core position is marked with a yellow dot in the amplitude map.\\
+\textbf{Movie SM1}: Experimental vortex dynamics as in Fig. 1.
+Photonic amplitude and phase in a $100\times100~\mu$m area, with 20 fs time step.
+The Gaussian beam $B$ is arriving at around $t = 1.6$~ps.
+The vortex core position is marked with a yellow dot in the amplitude map.\\

-\textbf{Movie S2} Computational rartex dynamics in absence of damping, as described in Fig. 4.
-The density map of the four subfields is shown during time.
-The vortex pulse $A$ is arriving at $t = \SI{2}{\pico\second}$ and the Gaussian pulse $B$ is arriving at $t = \SI{6}{\pico\second}$.
-The four labels $\psi_\mathrm{C,X,U,L}$ indicate the cavity photon, the exciton, the upper mode and the lower mode subfields, respectively.\\

-\textbf{Movie S3} Simulated rartex dynamics associated to different parameters, and arranged in the same order as in Fig. 5.
-The 2D+t vortex lines for each subfield are shown (red, blue, purple and green line for the photon, the exciton, the upper and the lower mode, respectively).
-The $xy$ photonic maps are shown too on the $t = 0$ and current time planes of each graph.\\
+\textbf{Movie SM2}: Rabi-rotating vortex dynamics simulated by the cSEs model associated to different parameters, and arranged in the same order as in Fig. 7.
+The $xyt$ vortex lines for each subfield $\psi_\mathrm{C,X,U,L}$ are shown (red, blue, purple and green line for the photon, the exciton, the upper and the lower mode, respectively).
+The $xy$ photonic density maps are shown at $t = 0$ and current time planes of each graph.\\